John Tuggle: Life and career

 The offseason in 1984 turned out to be less positive.
 Tuggle got divorced from his wife and suffered a knee injury during a workout, resulting in minor surgery.
 During the summer, Tuggle and some teammates were involved in a minor car crash when their vehicle struck a telephone pole.
-The accident wasn't serious, but Tuggle noticed pain in his shoulder that seemed too significant to be entirely the result of the collision.
-Advised to see a doctor by Carpenter, who was with him in the car, Tuggle was soon diagnosed with cancer.
+Tuggle noticed pain in his shoulder that seemed too significant to be entirely the result of the relatively minor collision.
+Advised to see a doctor by Carpenter, who was also in the car, Tuggle was soon diagnosed with cancer.
 He stayed on the team and continued to work out with them, hoping he could one day return to the field.
 "You could tell what a terrible thing his chemotherapy was," said Giants conditioning coach Johnny Parker, "but John actually got stronger, and although it broke your heart to do it, he wanted to be pushed, he didn't want sympathy.
 In the weight room, John Tuggle was not sick.
 John Tuggle was a standard."
 The Giants advised Tuggle not to report to training camp in 1985, as that way they would not have to cut him from the team and he could continue to collect his salary until his contract expired in February 1986.

 In the final months of his life, Tuggle moved in with a college teammate from his days at Cal, telling him he wanted to die in California.
 He spent his remaining days undergoing cancer treatment in San Diego and Mexico until his death on August 30, 1986.
 Though they did not keep him on the team after the 1985 season, the Giants paid for Tuggle's health insurance for the remainder of his life, and wore his number 38 on their helmets during their 1986–87 Super Bowl winning season.

 In popular culture

-Tuggle was the subject of the 30 for 30 short, The Irrelevant Giant.
-In October 2024 it was announced that Tuggle would be the subject of a biopic titled Mr. Irrelevant and that he would be portrayed by David Corenswet.
+Tuggle is the subject of the 30 for 30 short, The Irrelevant Giant.
+In October 2024, it was reported that Tuggle will be the subject of the biopic Mr. Irrelevant, portrayed by David Corenswet.
+The film will be released in theaters on December 25, 2026.